Route Overview

 A bridge to bridge trail

-St. Bridget’s Kirk
+St Bridget’s Kirk

-St. Bridget’s Kirk is a historic church located between the coastal towns of Dalgety Bay and Aberdour on the shores of the Firth of Forth.
+St Bridget’s Kirk is a historic church located between the coastal towns of Dalgety Bay and Aberdour on the shores of the Firth of Forth.
 The church was first noted in historic records in 1178 and is thought to have been constructed around that time.
-After the Protestant Reformation of 1560, St. Bridget’s Kirk was expanded with new feature.
+After the Protestant Reformation of 1560, St Bridget’s Kirk was expanded with new feature.
 The grounds of the church contain an extensive area of grass with crypts and carved gravestones of historic figures from the local area.
 By 1830, the main coastal road was moved inland and this drew people away from using the church as a place of worship.
-A new church was built inland and the remains of St. Bridget’s were left as a lasting memory of this iconic medieval church.
+A new church was built inland and the remains of St Bridget’s were left as a lasting memory of this iconic medieval church.

 Kinghorn Harbour

 Kinghorn Harbour is a hidden gem located along the Fife Coastal Path.
-It is a picturesque spot nestled in the shadow of cliffs that offers several footpaths leading to spectacular views of the beach and out across the Firth of Forth towards Edinburgh & The Lothians.
+It is a picturesque spot nestled in the shadow of cliffs that offers several footpaths leading to spectacular views of the beach and out across the Firth of Forth towards Edinburgh and The Lothians.
 It’s a perfect place to relax and unwind while enjoying the stunning scenery.

 Wemyss Caves